mdebony/acceptance_modelisation/README.md

 ## Using OFF runs for background model

 It is also possible to create a model from OFF runs and to apply in ON runs you want to analyse.
 The exclusions regions should cover potential sources both in the ON and OFF runs at the same time.
-The OFF runs doesn't need to be spatially connected.
+The OFF runs don't need to be spatially connected.
 ```python
 acceptance_model_creator = RadialAcceptanceMapCreator(energy_axis_acceptance,
                                                       offset_axis_acceptance,